 Spring Edition Submission Guidelines and Policies

-GPPR accepts submissions of journal articles advancing sound conceptual frameworks using quantitative, qualitative, or mixed methods.
-GPPR also accepts submissions of opinions or short essays that address important research questions that spark scholarly debate about an understudied field.
+GPPR accepts submissions of manuscript-length journal articles advancing sound conceptual frameworks using quantitative, qualitative, or mixed methods (maximum of 18,000 words).
+GPPR also accepts submissions of letters or short essays that address important research questions that spark scholarly debate about an understudied field (maximum length of 4,000 words).
 The review process can take up to three months after the submission deadline, and authors should expect to make some revisions to their original submissions.
 Submissions that do not follow our requested format will be sent back to authors, thereby delaying the review process.

 Double-Blind Review